 Indigenous Peoples' Day in Maine

-October 14th, 2019 is Maine’s first Indigenous Peoples’ Day.
+October 14, 2019 was Maine’s first Indigenous Peoples’ Day.
 Governor Janet Mills signed LD 179, a bill that officially ends the observation of Columbus Day.
 Maine is part of a growing national movement that is rethinking how we teach and celebrate our country’s history.

 Why did the holiday need to change?
 Students (and adults!) across the state will be asking plenty of questions this fall, so The Maine State Museum has compiled some educational resources to help guide discussions in and out of the classroom.
 Check out their website of resources.